relaxdiego/relaxdiego.github.com/_posts/2019-01-24-bash-analytics.md

 ---
 layout: post
-title: Analyzing an Apache Log File with Bash and Friends
+title: Analyzing an Apache Log File
 comments: false
 categories: DevOps, Docker, Apache, Makefile, Bash
 ---

 Pop quiz, hot shot!
-You need to quickly get an idea of the top 5 requests grouped by requesting client between 6PM and 7PM that got a 40x HTTP status code.
+You need to quickly get an idea of the top 5 clients IPs of your website grouped by path and HTTP status code but only between 6PM 7PM and only for requests with HTTP status code 40x.
 Quick!
 What tools do you pick up?
 Do you use go, python, C?
 What about the framework?
-How do you get the rest of your team to quickly use it too?
+And how do you onboard the rest of your team?

-OK slow down now and take a deep breath.
-For this instance, you don't need anything more than Bash and friends.
-For instance, you could just run a 60-liner bash script to get the data I mentioned in the first paragraph above.
+Slow down now and take a deep breath.
+For this case, you don't need anything more than Bash and friends.
+Just run this 60-liner bash script to get the data I mentioned in the first paragraph above.

 Run [Bash Analytics](https://github.com/relaxdiego/bash-analytics) like so: